-"Workflow" is a term commonly utilized in an Enterprise Content Management sales cycle, demonstration, seminar, workshop and tradeshows.
-You will also hear the term "workflow" used to generally describe a specific work process in an organization such as "order fulfillment," "mortgage application approval," or a "new business underwriting" process.
+“Workflow” are a term commonly utilized in Content Services and Enterprise Content Management sales cycles, demonstrations, seminars, workshops, and tradeshows.
+You will also hear the term “workflow” used to generally describe a specific work process in an organization such as “order fulfillment,” “mortgage application approval,” or a “new business underwriting” process.
 Business Process Analysts or Workflow Consultants are seasoned specialists with a high degree of analytical training and with a good sense of business acumen.
-These BPAs or Workflow Consultants will take apart an organization's business processes to the smallest work step - no matter how seemingly insignificant it might be - looking for opportunities to increase the productivity and efficiency within the organization all while looking for opportunities to mitigate risk and lower overall costs.
+These BPAs or Workflow Consultants will take apart an organization’s business processes to the smallest work step – no matter how seemingly insignificant it might be – looking for opportunities to increase the productivity and efficiency within the organization all while looking for opportunities to mitigate risk and lower overall costs.

-Business Process Management (BPM) capabilities include a highly configurable workflow engine that can automate and optimize repeatable business processes.
+Business Process Management (BPM) capabilities include a highly configurable workflow engine that can automate and optimize repeatable business processes and content services.
 Route documents, automate tasks and rules-based decisions, perform load balancing, send notifications and manage complex approval processes.
 Business Process Automation can be applied in virtually any process that is repeatable such as Accounts Payable, Mailroom Operations, Sales Order Processing and many more.

-At the end of this lengthy, laborious process, the customer will end up with a series of documents that have dissected the business process into a narrative form as well as supplement the narrative with graphical flow charts that depict the flow of work that follows leading industry solutions.
-These narratives and visuals will also indicate whether steps are rather people intensive, currently automated or in need of automation, dependent upon other system or people actions being performed, etc. Usually there will be a "Master Process Map" followed by one or more "sub process maps." (refer to illustration immediately below).
+At the end of this lengthy, laborious process, the customer will end up with a series of documents that have dissected the business process into a narrative form as well as supplement the narrative with graphical flowcharts that depict the flow of work that follows leading industry solutions.
+These narratives and visuals will also indicate whether steps are instead people intensive, currently automated or in need of automation, dependent upon other system or people actions being performed, etc. Usually, there will be a “Master Process Map” followed by one or more “subprocess maps.” (refer to illustration immediately below).

-If the BPA or Workflow Consultant has been granted full access and disclosure to the proper information, people and systems involved during the analysis process, he or she will have probably identified ways in which the organization can dramatically cut operational costs, improve efficiencies, reduce organizational risk and lower costs.
-To implement the BPA or Workflow Consultant's recommendations, it will require change and he or she may introduce "Workflow" tools and software that will usually be inclusive of a Content Management Repository.
+If the BPA or Workflow Consultant has been granted full access and disclosure to the proper information, people and systems involved during the analysis process, he or she will have probably identified ways in which the organization can dramatically cut operational costs, improve efficiencies, and reduce organizational risk and lower costs.
+To implement the business process analysts or Workflow Consultant’s recommendations, it will require change, and he or she may introduce “Workflow” tools and software solutions that will usually be inclusive of a Content Services Management Repository.

 What is the purpose of Workflow Software?
 There are four primary objectives behind any good Workflow Software application which can be summarized as follows: